'Historic' and 'unprecedented': Temperatures plunge to lows not seen in decades

 "Even the hose lines get froze up," Neumann told NBC affiliate KTTC.
 "They grab the snow, so everything is three times heavier than they actually are."

-"Now we cancel school for cold," Bevin told Terry Meiners, the host.
+"Now we cancel school for cold," Bevin told host Terry Meiners.
 "I mean, there's no ice going with it or any snow.
 What happens to America?
 We're getting soft, Terry.
 We're getting soft."

 Bevin said that he was being "only slightly facetious" and that he had a real concern — "that in America, on this and any number of other fronts, we're sending messages to our young people that if life is hard, you can curl up in the fetal position somewhere in a warm place and just wait 'til it stops being hard.
 And that just isn't reality."